-It is used to treat mild to moderate pain and to reduce fever and is defined in medication classes of Analgesics (pain relievers) and Antipyretics (fever reducers).
+It is specifically used to treat mild to moderate pain and to reduce fever and is defined in medication classes of Analgesics (pain relievers) and Antipyretics (fever reducers).

 Things to be aware of while taking Tylenol